jecki/DHParser/documentation_src/manuals/compile.rst

 calls the compilation-methods for all children (if any) and updates the node's result-tuple with the return values of the children's compilation-call that are not None.
-This :py:meth:`~compile.Compiler.fallback_compiler`-method silently assumes that the compilation methods do return a (transformed)- node.
+This :py:meth:`~compile.Compiler.fallback_compiler`-method silently assumes that the compilation methods do return a (transformed) node.
 Since the fallback-method fails in any case where the result of a child's compilation is not a Node, the fallback-method must be overridden for compilers that yield other data-structures than node-trees.
 Or it must be made sure otherwise that